tkoenig89/express-static-gzip/README.md

 In default mode a request for "/" or "\<somepath\>/" will serve index.html as compressed version.
 This could lead to **complications if you are serving a REST API** from the same path, when *express-server-static* is registered before your API.

 One solution would be to register *express-server-static* last.
-Otherweise you can set **options.index** to false:
+Otherwise you can set **options.index** to false:

 ```javascript
 app.use("/", expressStaticGzip("/my/rootFolder/", { index: false }));